 |A Brief Background About Yemen

-Many scholars believe that the beginning of the Jewish settlement in Yemen goes back as far as the period of the 1st Temple.
+Many scholars believe that Jewish settlement in Yemen goes back as far as the period of the 1st Temple.

 |Relations of the Yemenite Jews with their Local Neighbors